ediarum/ediarum.WEB/APPCONF.md

 Properties are defined within an object definition in a `<filters>` tag and can be used in the frontend as filters.

+*Important: The ID is always be included as property and don't has to be defined again.*

 Example, where to define a property:

 ```xml